Code-Institute-Submissions/danthestar-MS3-cookbook_SepResub/README.md

 #### **as Admin - Mom**
 *  As admin, you have access to all pages, and control over them, as well as making new category in each "New Task" with different needs for your Family
-*  It build-in mind that one person keep all task in chek, like in real life.
 *  As a admin you have options do edit or delete other tasks made by other users - in tihs case family members, when they are completed.
+*  It build-in mind that one person keep all task in chek, like in real life: only that this way you can access all family members task on any second without bother to ask/call them each individually.
+Any you have all thta info with you on your smartphone!

 #### **as User - rest of family members**
 *  As User you have acces to all Home, Profile, New Taks and Log in/out options pages.
 *  Control over making new categorys in each "New Task" page, editing it and deliting it after we are done with same task.
 *  As a User you dont have options do edit or delete other tasks made by other users - in tihs case family members (only Admin got have that options!)
 *  As well as a user you can also ask your "Admin" or Mother/Father in rl. to make some new tasks that suit your needs.
 Keep in mind this is the only task manager to keeps track of all needs and activities in the family, it is not a replacement for not talking to your family members = it is an application that keep tracks of needs that you show digitaly to those who take care of you in those!
-### The website contains 5 pages.
+### The website contains 6 main pages.

 #### **Home page**
 *  page where you see all tasks done by everybody in family